Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Introduction

 \section{Introduction}

-The Circular Electron–Positron Collider (CEPC) is a proposed large-scale collider project initiated in the aftermath of the Higgs boson discovery in 2012.
-With a circumference of 100km and two interaction points, the CEPC is designed to operate under multiple center-of-mass energy configurations tailored to different physics goals~\cite{wang2024refTDR}.
-These include 240GeV as a Higgs factory, 160GeV for a $W^{+}W^{-}$ threshold scan, 91GeV as a $Z$ factory, and 360GeV for top-quark pair production.
-The baseline operational parameters and expected boson yields under various scenarios are summarized in TABLE~\ref{tab:cepc-scheme} and detailed in REF~\cite{wang2024refTDR}.
-Looking ahead, the CEPC tunnel is designed to be upgradeable to a proton–proton collider, with the potential to reach a center-of-mass energy of up to 75TeV, allowing direct searches for new physics beyond the Standard Model.
+The Circular Electron--Positron Collider (CEPC) is a proposed next-generation high-luminosity $e^+e^-$ collider designed for precision Higgs and electroweak measurements~\cite{thecepcstudygroup2025cepcreftdr}.
+With a circumference of 100~km and two interaction points, the CEPC is planned to operate at several center-of-mass energies corresponding to distinct physics goals.
+These include 240~GeV for Higgs boson production, 160~GeV for a $W^{+}W^{-}$ threshold scan, 91~GeV for $Z$-pole operation, and 360~GeV for top-quark pair production.
+The baseline operational parameters and expected boson yields are summarized in Table~\ref{tab:cepc-scheme} and detailed in Ref.~\cite{thecepcstudygroup2025cepcreftdr}.
+The CEPC infrastructure is also designed to accommodate a future upgrade to a proton--proton collider with a center-of-mass energy of up to 75~TeV, enabling direct searches for physics beyond the Standard Model.

-Among CEPC’s primary goals is the precise measurement of Higgs and electroweak properties, which imposes stringent requirements on detector performance, including flavor tagging, lepton identification, and hadronic PID.
-The abundant $Z \to q\bar{q}$ decays produced in the $Z$-pole run provide a valuable dataset for detector calibration and performance studies.
-In this work, we focus on the particle identification (PID) of charged hadrons in these events.
+A primary objective of the CEPC is the precise measurement of Higgs and electroweak observables, which places stringent requirements on detector performance, including flavor tagging, lepton identification, and charged-hadron particle identification (PID).
+The large sample of hadronic $Z \to q\bar{q}$ decays produced during $Z$-pole operation provides an ideal environment for detector calibration and for detailed performance studies.
+In particular, it offers a unique opportunity to develop and validate PID strategies relevant to both precision measurements and future flavor-physics analyses.
+In this work, we focus on the identification of charged hadrons in such events.

+The baseline CEPC detector design employs a time projection chamber (TPC) as its primary tracking detector, providing excellent spatial resolution together with ionization information that can be exploited for charged-hadron PID.
+In this work, we focus on the dN/dx approach, in which the number of primary ionization clusters per unit length is used as the relevant observable.
+Compared with conventional charge-based dE/dx measurements, dN/dx is expected to offer improved separation performance in gaseous detectors.

-The baseline CEPC detector design adopts a time projection chamber (TPC) as its primary tracker, offering excellent spatial resolution and the ability to measure energy loss per unit length (dE/dx or dN/dx) for PID.
-To augment the PID capability, particularly for tracks beyond the TPC volume, a silicon-based outer tracker (OTK) is introduced.
-The OTK provides precise time-of-flight (ToF) measurements and serves as a complementary detector to enhance PID performance in the intermediate- and high-momentum regions.
-Although the OTK is included in the baseline geometry, its role in PID has not been fully explored in previous studies.
+To further enhance the PID capability, particularly for tracks beyond the TPC volume, a silicon-based outer tracker (OTK) is included in the detector layout.
+The OTK provides precise time-of-flight (ToF) measurements and serves as a complementary subsystem that improves particle separation in the intermediate- and high-momentum regions.
+Although the OTK is part of the baseline geometry, its potential contribution to PID performance has not yet been systematically quantified.